 Jennifer L. King

-Jennifer currently sits on the board of the Eastview Neighbourhood Community Centre, a charitable multi-service neighbourhood centre that offers a broad range of recreational, social, and capacity-building programs to residents in Toronto's east end.
+Jennifer has spent more than 10 years on boards of local neighborhood community centres and currently serves as co-chair of the Eastview Neighborhood Community Centre, a charitable multi-service facility that offers a range of recreational, social, and capacity-building programs to residents in Toronto's east end.